 No. Students who have not yet reached Year 11 are not eligible to sit the LAT.
 This includes students in Year 10 or lower who are studying subjects at Year 11 level or higher.

-No. The Law Admission Test is for Domestic applications to UNSW Law’s undergraduate programs.
+No. The Law Admission Test is for Domestic applications to UNSW Bachelor of Laws' programs.
 International Students are not eligible to sit the LAT.

 Yes, you can sit the test more than once.
 Only your best LAT result will be considered for entry.

 Note: The LAT will be offered only once per year and results are valid for 2 years.

 The 2021 LAT will be held on Thursday 30 September 2021.
 The LAT is offered once per year and results are valid for 2 years.

 The 2021 LAT will be offered in Canberra and Sydney.
 The exact test venue details will be released approximately 2 weeks prior to the test date.

 Yes, you must register for the LAT via the ACER website.
 Registrations for the 2021 LAT will open on 3 May 2021.
 On-time registrations close on 13 August 2021 (5pm AEST).
 Late registrations close on 8 September 2021 (5pm AEST) - late fee applies.

 On-time registration for the 2021 LAT is $189 (GST inclusive).
 The registration fee covers online registration, materials required for the test and provision of test results.
 Registration during the late period incurs an additional $50 late fee.